hchiam/learning-a11y/README.md

 - [`aria-labelledby` "loop" (not really)](https://codepen.io/hchiam/pen/VwpBPvx)
 - [definition/description list](https://codepen.io/hchiam/pen/zYZLNzd)
 - [iframe for scoping JS and CSS?](https://codepen.io/hchiam/pen/ExWpZbb)
-- Accessible link that opens in new window: (note that using an HTML-only solution instead of CSS `::before`/`::after` `content` basically guarantees compatibility across browser/screen reader combos)
+- Accessible link that opens in new window: (note that using an HTML-only solution instead of CSS `::before`/`::after` `content` basically guarantees compatibility across browser/screen reader combos especially [CSS `content` for IE](https://jhalabi.com/blog/before-after-accessibility))
   - [version 1 of Accessible link that opens in new window](https://codepen.io/hchiam/pen/dyvedQj)
   - [version 2 of Accessible link that opens in new window](https://codepen.io/hchiam/pen/NWpBdmr)
   - [version 3 of Accessible link that opens in new window](https://codepen.io/hchiam/pen/ExWpXEo)